passingthru67/workspaces-to-dock/README.md

     **Show the dock at the following screen position** - Option to position the workspaces dock on the right or left side of the screen.

+    **Hide the Gnome Shell Dash** - Option to hide the default Dash in overview mode.

 - **Height:**

+    **Customize the height of the dock** - Option to autosize or extend the height of the dock.

+    **Autosize and center the dock based on workspaces and shortcuts** - Option to autosize and center the dock.

     **Extend the height of the dock to fill the screen** - Option to extend the height of the dock to fill the screen.

     **Top margin** - Sets a top margin for the extended dock.
 The range allowed is 0% to 25% of the screen height.

     **Bottom margin** - Sets a bottom margin for the extended dock.
 The range allowed is 0% to 25% of the screen height.

-- **Thumbnail Size:**

-    **Customize the workspace thumbnail size** - Option to customize the maximum thumbnail size.

-    **Thumbnail size** - The custom value for the maximum thumbnail size.
-The range allowed is 10% to 25% of the screen size.

 - **Background:**